Child Therapy

 Child therapy provides a safe, supportive space for children to process these challenges, build coping skills, and develop confidence in expressing themselves.
 If you notice one or more of these signs, it may be a good time to reach out to a therapist for guidance.

-Why Child Therapy Works for Children
+Why Child Therapy Works

 Express feelings they may not have the words for